dsmdex/Code_path_sessions/README.md

-# CodePath Project - Session 1 Kickoff
+# CodePath Project - Session Collaboration

-It will be used to document progress, share code, and track milestones throughout the project lifecycle.
+This project will be used to document progress, share code, and track milestones throughout the project lifecycle.

 ## 📌 Project Purpose